 r) Modification of the UORA Parameter Set element

+t) Modification of the EHT Operation element (#CID 1071, 2431)

 NOTE—Modification of an element means that at least one value of a field in the element is changed.
 Inclusion of an element means that the element is included in a Beacon frame.
 The Insertion of an element means that the element was not present in the previous Beacon frame and is present in the current Beacon frame will be carried in the next Beacon frame.